sagemath/sage-archive-2023-02-01/src/sage/dsage/README.txt

         1)  Edit server.conf.

-        2)  Setting up a public key database Authentication of users is done solely based on public keys.
+        2)  Setting up a public key database Authentication of clients is done solely based on public keys.
             To grant a client access to the server, you must first add their username and public key to the file you specified in server_conf.py under 'pubkey_database'.
 The format is simply: